-- With six fatalities (four employees, two contractors), we did not achieve our goal of zero;
+- With nine fatalities, we did not achieve our goal of zero;

-- More than 70 percent of our locations worked without injury (more than 1,000 locations) compared to our goal of 75 percent by 2015; and
+- Nearly 70 percent of our locations worked without injury (approximately 1,000 locations) compared to our goal of 75 percent by 2020; and

-- Our Reportable Injury Frequency Rate (RIFR) dropped to 1.8, a company best and ahead of our 2015 goal of 2.0.
+- Our Reportable Injury Frequency Rate (RIFR) dropped to a company best of 1.34.

 Injury-free facilities: This is a unique metric within Cargill.
 Most organizations measure facilities without lost work days; at Cargill, our metric is based on no injuries, period.

 Cargill continues to enhance our foundational safety programming through Focus on LIFE (Life-altering Injury and Fatality Elimination).
 The program, which was introduced in 2013, is aimed at identifying and addressing life-threatening dangers hidden in our tasks and workplace to ensure every job can be done safely and every person goes home safe every day.